5 Expert Strategies for a Mental Health Reset This Year

-To get our heads in the game (excuse the sports analogies, but it’s felt like these past few years have been playing for the opposing team), we enlisted Toronto-based clinical psychologist and author Dr. Monica Vermani for advice on the best mindset to tackle 2023.
+To get our heads in the game (excuse the sports analogies, but it’s felt like these past few years have been playing for the opposing team), we enlisted Toronto-based clinical psychologist and author Dr. Monica Vermani for advice on the best mindset to tackle the year ahead.

 1. Think Positive

 After co-existing with COVID for nearly four years, our outlooks may have skewed negative.
 It’s because, as Vermani explains, we spent more time in our heads than we do normally, ruminating over past negative events or forecasting worst-case scenarios.
 Changing course to think more positively this coming year — or coming day, hour, minute — requires choosing to do so.

 “The reality is that you can’t have two thoughts at the same time.
 We have a choice,” she says.
 “We can choose to replace our negative thoughts with more positive, supportive and life-affirming ones, We can look at past events and ask ourselves whether that one-time negative experience was an isolated event, versus a never-ending, repeating pattern.”

 And put some stock in yourself, she says, in being able to cope with whatever may come.

 “We can focus on what is working well.
 We can acknowledge that we have always done our best with the resources on hand in the past, and that we have learned and grown with each experience.”